thosgood/this-weeks-finds/markdown/1-50/week27.md

 an apparatus that would measure such a constant of motion at a time different from the moment for which it was originally designed.

-Smolin: Now, as I discussed above, and as Jim Hartle argues at length, there can be no strict implementation of the principle of conservation of probability for a time that this the value of a dynamical variable of a quantum system.
+> **Smolin:** Now, as I discussed above, and as Jim Hartle argues at length, there can be no strict implementation of the principle of conservation of probability for a time that this the value of a dynamical variable of a quantum system.
 Therefore, a sensible measurement theory for quantum cosmology can only be constructed if there is a time variable that is not a dynamical variable of the quantum system that describes the universe.
+>

-Does this mean that quantum cosmology is impossible, since there is no possibility of a clock outside of the system?
+> Does this mean that quantum cosmology is impossible, since there is no possibility of a clock outside of the system?
+>

-There is, as far as I know, exactly one loophole in this argument, which sit eh one exploited by the program ofintrinsic time.
+> There is, as far as I know, exactly one loophole in this argument, which sit eh one exploited by the program of intrinsic time.
 This is that one coordinate on the phase space of general relativity might be singled out and called time in such a way that the states, represented by functions on the configuration space, could be read as time-dependent functions